MSchabel/developers-community/pages/documents/ConversationalAI/BotsStatus/subscriptions.md

 **To set up an alert for a bot**

-1. Do one of the following:
+1. Do one of the following depending on where your account is located:

     * If your environment is LivePerson Cloud (i.e., you access Conversation Builder from within Conversational Cloud, and your browser is pointing to the "liveperson.net" domain), open one of the Conversational AI applications: Conversation Builder, Intent Builder, Bots Status, etc. Then, in the upper-right corner of the menu bar, click <img style="width:25px" src="img/ConvoBuilder/icon_subscriptions.png"> (Subscriptions icon).